bbbdragon/python-pype-lang/README.md

 pype( ls,
       lambda ls:[round_age(js) for js in ls],
       lambda ls:reduce(add_to_ls_dct,ls,{}),
+      lambda dct:{k:[js['name'] for js in v] for (k,v) in dct.items()}
      )
 ```
 But at this point, the Python notation on the lambda was just a bit too verbose.
-So I told the pype function that, whenever it saw afunction in square brackets, it would apply that function to the previous structure:
+So I told the pype function that, whenever it saw afunction in square brackets, it would apply that function to every element of the previous iterable structure:
 ```
 pype( ls,
       [round_age],
       lambda ls:reduce(add_to_ls_dct,ls,{}),
+      lambda dct:{k:v['name'] for (k,v) in dct.items()}
      )
 ```
 But wait, why did round_age have to be its own function?
 Maybe I could automate the dictionary alteration, by using something similar to Clojure's assoc.
 So I built an expression called _assoc, which would associate a key in the dictionary to a value: